orion78fr/awesome-switch-softmod/README.md

 ### [NightFall](https://github.com/D3fau4/NightFall) ⚠️ Crashed for me after download

 Online updater for Atmosphere EmuMMC.
+As it crashed for me after the download, I recommend downloading with AIO Updater then installing it with Daybreak.

 ## Installers